Superalgos/Superalgos/README.md

 **distanceToLast.closePosition:** The number of periods between the last Close Position and the current candle.

-### Contitions and Formulas with Data from Different Time Periods
+### Conditions and Formulas with Data from Different Time Periods

 When building your conditions and formulas, you may want to include analysis concerning a different time period than the one in which you intend to run your simulation and live-trading.